ATpoint/random_dockers/README.md

 ## Micromamba

-There is now also a [micromamba](https://github.com/mamba-org/micromamba-docker) base image that is much smaller than the condaforge/mambaforge image (about 95Mb rather about 415Mb).
-A Dockerfile for micromamba could be:
+There is now also a [micromamba](https://github.com/mamba-org/micromamba-docker) base image that is much smaller than the condaforge/mambaforge image (about 95Mb rather than ~ 415Mb).
+A Dockerfile for micromamba could look like:

 ```bash